YeshwantBhat/GettingCleaningData/CodeBook.md

 15 tBodyAccJerkmeanZ - Mean value of Body  acceleration jerk  in Z-Axis and time domain.

-16 tBodyAccJerkstdX
+16 tBodyAccJerkstdX  - Mean value of std of Body  acceleration jerk  in X-Axis and time domain.

-17 tBodyAccJerkstdY
+17 tBodyAccJerkstdY  - Mean value of std of Body  acceleration jerk  in Y-Axis and time domain.

-18 tBodyAccJerkstdZ
+18 tBodyAccJerkstdZ  - Mean value of std of Body  acceleration jerk  in Z-Axis and time domain.

-19 tBodyGyromeanX
+19 tBodyGyromeanX    - Mean value of Body angular velocity in X-Axis and time domain.

-20 tBodyGyromeanY
+20 tBodyGyromeanY    - Mean value of Body angular velocity in Y-Axis and time domain.

-21 tBodyGyromeanZ
+21 tBodyGyromeanZ    - Mean value of Body angular velocity in Z-Axis and time domain.

-22 tBodyGyrostdX
+22 tBodyGyrostdX     - Mean value of std of Body angular velocity in X-Axis and time domain.

-23 tBodyGyrostdY
+23 tBodyGyrostdY     - Mean value of std of Body angular velocity in Y-Axis and time domain.

-24 tBodyGyrostdZ
+24 tBodyGyrostdZ     - Mean value of std of Body angular velocity in Z-Axis and time domain.

 25 tBodyGyroJerkmeanX